-Primary Drinking Water Standards:

-MCLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+(PDWS)-Primary Drinking Water Standards: MCLs, MRDLs, and TTs for contaminants that affect health, along with their monitoring and consumer's acceptance of their water supply.

-Secondary Drinking Water Standards: MCLs for aesthetic characteristics of water (such as color, taste, and odor) that may affect the of a contaminant in drinking water consumer's acceptance of their water supply.

-μS/cm-microsiemens per centimeter: A measure of electrical conductivity.
+(SDWS)-Secondary Drinking Water Standards: MCLs for aesthetic characteristics of water (such as color, taste, and odor) that may affect the μS/cm-microsiemens per centimeter: A measure of electrical conductivity.